SecretML/SecretMemoryLocker/WHAT_IS_SML.md

 <img src="https://github.com/user-attachments/assets/655a0ba9-f1a6-4b44-a815-fa381a20cf62" width="60">

-##  SecretMemoryLocker — Memory-Derived Cryptography

-**SecretMemoryLocker (SML)** is a cryptographic system that uses **human memory as a source of entropy**.

-Instead of storing secrets, SML allows you to **reconstruct them deterministically from your answers** — with no cloud, no saved keys, and no traditional master password.
+##  What is SML in one sentence?

+SecretMemoryLocker is a deterministic key and password generator that derives secrets from your memory — without storing anything.

+It combines:
+- a **Memory Key** (what you know)
+- an optional **PSQ Key / external entropy** (what you have)

+to create a secure, recoverable, zero-storage system.

 ---